50shadesofgwei/funding-rate-arbitrage/README.md

 In current implementation, anyone running the bot over longer periods of time (or using really high leverage) will have to manually rebalance collateral across exchanges after a couple of trades due to the PnL imbalancing collateral amounts.
 If one wanted to maximise size on every trade, they would do this often.

 ## Tech Support
-Any further questions please join the telegram chat at https://t.me/+ualID7ueKuJjMWJk
+Any further questions, please join the telegram chat at https://t.me/+ualID7ueKuJjMWJk